cernezan/website/src/pages/about.md

 ---
 layout: ../layouts/PageLayout.astro
 title: About
-description: "My unupdated about page."
+description: "More about me and my life."
 ---

 Hey 👋,